Rustic Pathways Duty of Care Policy

 How Rustic Pathways Fulfills Duty of Care

-Duty of care is not a static policy but an operational commitment that spans before, during, and after every program.
-The following protocols operationalize Rustic Pathways’ legal and ethical obligations across the student experience.
+Duty of care operates continuously before, during and after every program.
+The following protocols operationalize Rustic Pathways’ legal and ethical obligations across the student experience, an approach Rustic Pathways has applied across programs in 38 countries since 1983.

 Before Programs

 Vendor vetting follows the Three-Tier protocol.
-Low-risk vendors (transportation, basic activities) must demonstrate business licensing and general liability insurance.
-Medium-risk vendors require manager approval, documented safety assessment, and parent notification.
-High-risk vendors require on-site inspection by Rustic Pathways staff prior to approval.
-All vendors undergo annual re-verification.
+Low-risk vendors must demonstrate business licensing and general liability insurance, medium-risk vendors require manager approval, documented safety assessment and parent notification, and high-risk vendors require on-site inspection by Rustic Pathways staff prior to approval.

 During Programs

-Daily health and wellness checks occur every morning.
-Program Leaders conduct a visual assessment and direct inquiry with each student.
+Daily health and wellness checks occur every morning, with Program Leaders conducting a visual assessment and direct inquiry with each student.
 Medication supervision ensures prescribed medications are taken on schedule, with secure storage provided at base locations.

-Hydration monitoring includes scheduled reminders every 2 hours in tropical and high-altitude environments.
-Evening room visits and check-ins confirm student location and well-being before the In For the Night policy takes effect.
+Hydration monitoring includes scheduled reminders in tropical and high-altitude environments.
+Evening room visits confirm student location and well-being before the In For the Night policy takes effect.

-Real-time communication connects field staff with the Global Operations Center.
-Country Directors receive daily situation reports.
-Incident reports are filed within 2 hours of any medical event, safety concern, or behavioral issue.
-Parents receive daily field updates, including photos and brief status messages.
+Real-time communication connects field staff with the Global Operations Center, and Country Directors receive daily situation reports.
+Incident reports are filed promptly after any medical event, safety concern or behavioral issue, and parents receive regular field updates.

 After Incidents

-Post-incident support includes mental health consultation for students affected by medical events, accidents, or traumatic experiences.
-All incidents generate formal documentation for continuous improvement analysis.
-Quarterly safety reviews assess incident patterns and identify protocol improvements.
+Post-incident support includes mental health consultation for students affected by medical events, accidents or traumatic experiences.
+All incidents generate formal documentation, and quarterly safety reviews assess incident patterns to identify protocol improvements.

 What Staff-to-Student Ratios Does Rustic Pathways Maintain?

-Supervision ratio is the single most important safety metric in educational travel.
-Most providers either refuse to publish their ratios or publish promises they do not verify.
-Rustic Pathways publishes both the promise and the verified performance, because a safe environment depends on adequate staffing.
+Rustic Pathways treats supervision ratio as the most important safety metric in educational travel.
+Few providers publish a verified ratio, so Rustic Pathways publishes both the promise and the verified performance.

 Metric Published Promise Verified Actual (2025)